microsoft/jacdac-padauk/README.md

 The main loop of the program:
 * captures current time (based on T16 timer, which is set to increment every 4us)
 * sets "pending announce" bit every ~500ms (really 512*1024us)
-* triggers transmission, when transmission timer expires (if the there are pending TX bits)
+* triggers transmission, when transmission timer expires (if there are pending TX bits)
 * does any service-specific processing (like probing the button)

 For reception,
 there is TM2 (8-bit timer) interrupt triggering every 8us (64T (instructions)) which checks if the Jacdac line was pulled low.
 (A pin interrupt could be possibly used instead, but the pin with interrupt is typically missing on smallest packages.)
-TM2 is the only sources of interrupts ever enabled.
+TM2 is the only source of interrupts ever enabled.

 Once the packet is received, it is processed by service-specific code (while still in interrupt context).
 There is typically a single pending TX bit allocated to each possible response to be sent from PADAUK,